 By the time the Montessori Butterfly mobile is introduced, babies have already practised observing earlier mobiles that present contrast, colour, and movement step by step.

-The Butterfly mobile brings these elements together.
+This mobile brings these elements together.
 The colourful wings and gentle motion naturally draw the baby’s gaze, while the separate butterflies move independently through the air.
 This creates a calm but visually rich scene that encourages sustained observation.

 Because the movement remains slow and predictable, babies can continue watching without becoming overstimulated.